mbruel/ngPost/README.md

 it can **auto delete files/folders once posted** (only for monitoring with the HMI and with both --auto and --monitor in cmd)<br/>
 it can **execute a COMMAND or script after each Post** (cf NZB_POST_CMD in the configuration file)<br/>
 it can **switch off the computer** when all the posts are finished<br/>
-it is **translated in Chinese, English, French, German, Portuguese and Spanish**.
+it is **translated in Chinese, Dutch, English, French, German, Portuguese and Spanish**.

 ![ngPost_v4.3](https://raw.githubusercontent.com/mbruel/ngPost/master/pics/ngPost_v4.3.png)